 Bartender pouring a tall stream of yellow liquid into a glass at a dimly lit bar, bottles lined up in the background (blurred).

-The two signatures I mentioned above are the only ones with cool presentations, which is why they cost a bit more (26,000 won vs. 23,000 won).
-Everything I tried was great, though, and if you are unsure what to order, tell the bartender what tasting notes you are in the mood for and they will recommend something you’ll love!
+The two signatures I mentioned are the only ones with the dramatic presentations, which is why they cost a bit more (26,000 won versus 23,000 won).
+Everything I tried was great, though, and if you’re unsure what to order, tell the bartender what tasting notes you’re in the mood for, and you’ll get a recommendation you will love.

 The food was its own experience.
 The bar was testing a Korean appetizer platter, and everyone got one to try on the house.
 I followed it with an order of the crispiest chicken karaage and truffle fries.